quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A014/2a014_part29_118-Improving_D.md

 Predicate pushdown is an optimization technique used in databases to filter data early in the retrieval process.
 This reduces the amount of data processed later in query execution.

 In recommendation systems, predicate pushdown can be applied by filtering items based on specific features (e.g., color) before full scoring.
-For example, if you want a diverse set of at least three colors, perform top- \( k \) searches for each color and then rank the union of these sets.
+For example, if you want a diverse set of at least three colors, perform top- $k$ searches for each color and then rank the union of these sets.

 :p How does predicate pushdown help in recommendation systems?
 ??x